Puchaczov/Musoq/README.md

 ## Does it work on Linux?

-Yes, it does.
+Yes, it does work on linux.
 I have tested it on Ubuntu 18.04.
-If you try to run it on different distro or version, I will be grateful if you would post an issue reporting either success or fail
+If you try to run it on different distro or version.
+I will be grateful if you would post an issue reporting either success or fail.

 ## What features does it has?

+- Optional query reordering (from ... where ... group by ... having ... select ... skip N take N2)
 - Use of `*` to select all columns.
 - Group by operator.
 - Having operator.